theosanct0s/haxball-bot/🏷️ README.md

 1. Open the [Haxball Headless Page](https://www.haxball.com/headless)
 2. Open devtools using F12 and select the console
-3. Edit the bot as you like
-4. Copy ALL your code from `haxbot.js` and paste in console
+3. Copy ALL your code from `haxbot-EN.js` or `haxbot-PTBR.js` and paste in console
-5. For the room to finish opening, complete the captcha
+4. For the room to finish opening, complete the captcha
-6. The room is now open, copy or enter the link that the page gives you (keep the HaxBall Headless tab open)
+5. The room is now open, copy or enter the link that the page gives you (You need to keep the website open for the room to stay open)

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#table-of-contents)